-- Reading and writing skills in English are required - 2.
-Assessment evidence may be collected from a real workplace or an appropriate simulated environment in which various theoretical and practical tasks are carried out. - 3.
-To demonstrate competency at a minimum, evidence is required of identifying and securing an emergency situation, summoning appropriate assistance, providing appropriate first aid treatment, using the applicable first aid kit contents as per requirement, reporting on a casualty's condition and treatment, assist emergency services, and assist in completing required documentation. - 4.
+- Unit 844 Provide General First Aid - 2.
+Assessment evidence may be collected from a real workplace, or simulated real workplace area, or an appropriate simulated environment in which various theoretical and practical tasks are carried out.

+To demonstrate competency at minimum, evidence is required of assessing and securing an emergency situation, summoning appropriate assistance, providing appropriate first aid treatment, using the applicable and prescribed first aid box contents as per requirement, recording and reporting on a casualty's condition and treatment, and completing required documentation in writing

 Evidence is also required in at least 3 tasks.
-These tasks must provide evidence of performing to the required level, understanding of what the candidate is doing why and demonstration of the ability to adapt to changing circumstances appropriately - 5.
-Glossary of terms: - "First aid' refers to immediate assistance to a casualty that suddenly, unexpectedly sustains injury or suddenly falls ill (Diabetes/Stroke) using the prescribed first aid techniques and available first aid material or box until the casualty is stabilized and or handed over to higher qualified and or medical assistance'. - 'First aider' refers to a competent person that has received an authorized certificate on a specific level of training for a specific period from an authorized service provider as prescribed by the Ministry of Health in Namibia.
+These tasks must provide evidence of performing to the required level, understanding of what the candidate is doing, why and demonstration of the ability to adapt to changing circumstances appropriately

+- 3. Glossary of terms: - 'First aid' refers to the immediate assistance to a casualty that suddenly, unexpectedly sustains injury or suddenly falls ill (Diabetes/Stroke) using the prescribed first aid techniques and available first aid material or box until the casualty is stabilized and or handed over to higher qualified and or medical assistance. - 'First aider' refers to a competent person that has received an authorized certificate on a specific level of training for a specific period from an authorized service provider as prescribed by the Ministry of Health in Namibia.